Podiatry

 Who we care for

-- inpatients at The Alfred and Caulfield Hospital
+- Inpatients at The Alfred, Caulfield Hospital and Sandringham Hospital

-- outpatients who have been referred from a clinical service within Alfred Health.
-Patients assessed to be of low or moderate priority will be referred to local podiatry services within their area
+Patients who are low or moderate priority will be referred to local podiatry services within their area.

 Commonly asked questions